Skip to Content

 P.S.
 The sign translates to: danger falling ice

-8. Forget About The Picture Perfect Winter Wonderland Photo…
+8. You Can Forget About The Picture Perfect Winter Wonderland Photo…

-You can also forget about seeing the view from Dufferin Terrace or the Citadel.
-It’s just going to be white, or grey.
+You can also forget about seeing the view from Dufferin Terrace or the Citadel, it’s just going to be white or grey mist.

-Even if it’s not snowing outside, the days all seem to be grey (obviously not every day is grey, but it seems to be a higher chance in the winter in Quebec City).
+Even if it’s not snowing, the days all seem to be grey (obviously not every day is grey, but it seems to be a higher chance in the winter in Quebec City).

 The skies are just grey.
 The trees are bare.
 And the grass is brown.
-There’s just a lack of colour in your photos during winter.
+There’s just a lack of colour in your photos during the winter season.

 Then if you have snow on the ground, your photos become one dimensional of whiteness!

-If you’re hoping to get that perfect picture of Quebec City in winter with snow filled rooftops, get that idea out of your head now.
-You need perfect conditions for that.
-You still want blue skies, and the snow to be fresh.
-All within the limited daylight you now have!
+If you’re hoping to get that perfect picture of Quebec City in winter with snow filled rooftops, get that idea out of your head now – you’ll need perfect conditions for that.

 9. Snow Ultimately Turns Into Slush & Brown Mounds